 - a.
 Attain maximum service delivery capability within thirty (30) days after the effective date of the contract unless written authorization to the contrary is obtained from AAAWM. - b.
 Serve all persons eligible for services under the contract regardless of other criteria for services usually applied by the Service Partner and further agrees not to refuse services to any person determined to be eligible for services as specified in Section IA (1.1) as long as funding permits.
 Where program resources are insufficient to meet the demand for services, criteria for prioritizing clients to be served should be developed, which take into account indicators of need. - c.
 Maintain sufficient staff, facilities, equipment, etc., in order to deliver the agreed upon services and further agrees to notify AAAWM thirty (30) days before it will be unable to provide the required quality and/or quantity of services. - d.
 Work to lessen the isolation of the elderly and to help maintain their independence in the community. - e.
-Identify participant needs and establish linkage for delivery of needed services. - f.
-Participate with citizens living within the Service Partner's service area in the planning and implementation of services. - g.
-Seek other funding sources and demonstrate effective planning for progressive program maintenance through its own resources. - h.
-Permit designated staff of the AAAWM to attend advisory councils, community groups, and committees created for and specifically relating to the service, and will provide AAAWM with sufficient notice of meetings of such groups. - i.
-Have written procedures for handling client grievances and a statement of client's rights, and assure that clients receive them when service is initiated. - j.
+Identify participant needs and establish linkage for delivery of needed services.

+Participate with citizens living within the Service Partner's service area in the planning and implementation of services.

+- f.
+Seek other funding sources and demonstrate effective planning for progressive program maintenance through its own resources. - g.
+Permit designated staff of the AAAWM to attend advisory councils, community groups, and committees created for and specifically relating to the service, and will provide AAAWM with sufficient notice of meetings of such groups.

 The Service Partner shall permit the Administration on Aging, AAAWM, and ACLS, or any of their authorized agents, access to any books, documents, papers, or other records of the Service Partner (or any subcontracts under the contract) which are pertinent to the contract.
 Access shall also be granted to the facilities being utilized at any reasonable time to observe the operation of the program.
 The Service Partner shall retain all books, records, or other documents relevant to the contract for three (3) years after final payment, at Service Partner's cost.
 Federal auditors and any persons duly authorized by the AAAWM shall have full access to and the right to examine and audit any of the material during this period.
 If an audit is initiated prior to the expiration of the 3-year period and extends past that period, all documents shall be maintained until the audit is closed.